Frederick William FitzSimons: Herpetologist

 His son Vivian Frederick Maynard FitzSimons (1901-1975) became director of the Transvaal Museum in 1947, had a particular interest in South African reptiles, and helped establish the Namib Desert Research Association.
 His other son, Desmond Charles FitzSimons, established the Durban Snake Park on the Golden Mile, Durban.

 Legacy

-Frederick William FitzSimons is commemorated in the scientific name of a subspecies of lizard, Tetradactylus africanus fitzsimonsi.
+Frederick William FitzSimons is commemorated in the scientific name of a species of lizard, Tetradactylus fitzsimonsi.